 When performing multiplex PCR, the primers need to have similar amplification efficiencies in order to make comparisons of data quantitative; this can only be done experimentally by conducting a multiplex PCR on a sample with known concentrations of input target sequences and quantitatively comparing the results to output values.
-Learn more about multiplex qPCR in the previous DECODED article: Multiplex qPCR—How to Get Started (see the Core Concepts column at www.idtdna.com/DECODED).
+Learn more about multiplex qPCR in the DECODED article, Multiplex qPCR—how to get started.

 Adaptive has developed a very powerful tool, taking advantage of recent advances in synthetic biology which allow them to use multiplex PCR and sequencing to quantitatively look at the adaptive immune response with high accuracy and throughput.
 According to Dr Rieder, “if other companies do not have the same type of definitive standards, where they can identify their amplification bias and adjust for it, they cannot make the same claims about their assay being comprehensive and quantitative.”

 Adaptive multiplex PCR optimization